FlyingToasters3641/Toasty_Docs/docs/2. Robot/Programming/Special_Topics/Artificial_Intelligence_(AI)_&_Machine_Learning_(ML).md

 !!! note
     The response below was generated via ChatGPT3.5

 Artificial Intelligence (AI) and Machine Learning (ML) are pivotal technologies revolutionizing the field of robotics.
-As integral components of modern robotics teams, these disciplines empower robots to perceive, learn, decide, and act autonomously, enhancing their capabilities far beyond traditional programmed instructions.
+As integral components of modern robotics teams, these disciplines empower robots to perceive, learn, decide, and act autonomously, enhancing their capabilities far beyond traditional programmed instructions.fdsalkjhfdSAJFDsa

 ## Overview